 Now when you make edits on your iPhone or your Mac, the photo will update automatically across all of your devices.

 Note that when you sync photos with your Phone, some of them stay cached on your Mac.
 This data only wastes space on your disk after the sync is done, so it’s better to clean it up.
-A utility like CleanMyMac X is an easy way to clear iOS photo cache (and it’s free to download).
-In just two clicks you’ll remove all the junk files from your Mac.
+A Mac cleaner app like CleanMyMac is an easy way to clear iOS photo cache (and it’s free to download here).
+In just two clicks, you’ll remove all the junk files from your Mac.

 Please note that by default you have 5 GB of free iCloud storage.
 To get helpful tips on how to manage it, check out our guide How to clear iCloud drive.